yandex-cloud/docs/en/api-design-guide/concepts/standard-methods.md

    "name": "disk-1",
    "description": "Test disk",
    "zoneId" : "{{ region-id }}-a",
-   "typeId" : "network-nvme",
+   "typeId" : "network-ssd",
    "size" : 10737418240
  }
 ```

 {% include [create-operation-response](../_includes/create-operation-response.md) %}

 ## Update {#method-update}

 Updates a resource view.
 The method corresponds to the HTTP `PATCH` method.

 The `Update` method supports partial resource updates.
-The fields to update are specified in the request's `update_mask` field ([learn more](https://github.com/protocolbuffers/protobuf/blob/master/src/google/protobuf/field_mask.proto)).
+The fields to update are specified in the request's `update_mask` field (for more information, see [field_mask.proto](https://github.com/protocolbuffers/protobuf/blob/master/src/google/protobuf/field_mask.proto)).
 The fields not specified in the `update_mask` field will not be updated.
 If no `update_mask` is passed in the request, the values of all fields will be updated according to the following rule:

 - The passed values will be used for the fields specified in the request.
 - The values of the other fields will be reset to their defaults.